-Dual enrollment courses are articulated and certified each year by the community college and each course and the instructor must meet the higher learning commission and state guidelines.
+Dual enrollment courses are articulated and certified each year by the community college.
+Each course and the instructor must meet the Higher Learning Commission and state of Arizona qualifications; therefore, changes in the dual enrollment status of a course may vary from year to year.